Alison Hunter Therapy - UKCP, MBACP

 Prior to retraining as a counsellor and psychotherapist, I worked for several years in Public Relations, both in the voluntary and commercial sectors.
 Whist I enjoyed many aspects of this work, I was always keen to establish myself in a career that chimed more with my values and interest in people's emotional wellbeing.

-Alongside my work as a counsellor in private practice, I am also in the final stages of advanced psychotherapy training at the prestigious Metanoia Institute in London, working towards an MSc in Integrative Psychotherapy.
-In addition, I work as a counsellor at an agency in Glasgow and within a primary school in the city.
+In addition to my work in private practice, I work as a counsellor at an agency in Glasgow and within a primary school in the city.
 I also undertake regular professional development training and supervision.

 Qualifications and Training